Karwar Airport

-Ankola Airport is a proposed airport and will be built by the Indian Navy at Alageri village near Ankola in Karnataka.
+Karwar Airport is a proposed airport and will be built by the Indian Navy at Alageri village near Ankola in Karnataka.
 The naval air station is expected to start functioning in 2025.

 The Airports Authority of India (AAI) will operate a civil enclave at the naval air base which is part of the Navy's Rs 10,000 crore Phase 2 of Project Seabird.

 Naval air station

 The Naval Air Station Karwar is being built on 1,328 acres primarily to cater to the Navy's large, ship-based helicopter units and Dornier 228 aircraft that will be stationed at the base.
 The Indian Navy's Boeing P-8I, advanced maritime surveillance aircraft is also expected to be stationed at Ankola.